This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Some of the top things to see on or near Wenceslas Square are:

-• National Museum of Prague.
-Built in the 19th century, the massive National Museum dominates Wenceslas Square and houses nearly 14 million exhibits.
+• National Museum of Prague: The massive 19th-century National Museum dominates Wenceslas Square and houses nearly 14 million exhibits.

-• Lucerna Passage.
-This is not exactly on Wenceslas Square.
+• Lucerna Passage: This is not exactly on Wenceslas Square.
 You need to make a small detour to find it.
-Apart from the old-fashioned aesthetics of the passage, the reason we recommend visiting Lucerna Passage is that we know you must be great fans of David Cerny’s work so far and here’s where you can see one more of his creations.
-This time, it’s a quirky version of Saint Wenceslas riding his horse but upside-down.
+Apart from the passage’s old-fashioned aesthetics, you can see David Cerny’s quirky version of Saint Wenceslas riding his horse upside-down.

 This image shows the upside down statue of Saint Wenceslas on his horse in Lucerna Passage.